Nchrist89/In-Command/README.md

 ### Media

-* The soundtrack was taken from a sega game called [Revenge Of Shinobi - My lover](https://www.youtube.com/watch?v=JysmyANEzvo)

 #### Images

 * Each image on the website has been created by providing AI with prompts to produce the desired image needed for my content.
 I have a premium account with PromeAI so the images created using it are legally owned by myself.